Israel–PKK relations: Israeli cooperation with Turkey

+Adana Agreement

-In 1998, after Syria ignored several Turkish warnings, Turkish forces were deployed to the borders.
-Israeli troops also threatened Syrian presence in Lebanon and were already deployed to the Israeli border with Syria.
+In 1998, after Syria ignored several Turkish warnings, Turkish forces were deployed to the borders, while Israeli troops threatened the Syrian presence in Lebanon and were already deployed to the south of Syria.
 As the Syrian government did not want to fight a war on two sides against allied fronts, Hafez al-Assad signed the Adana Agreement on October 20, in which he cut ties with the PKK and designated it a terrorist group.
-The only way Syria had avoided the war was by expelling Öcalan.
+Syria had only avoided the war by expelling Öcalan.
 The PKK relocated to the Qandil Mountains in 1998.
+While the tensions over the PKK had ended, the Hatay dispute remained a major source of tensions for Turkey and Syria.

-In the Qandil Mountains, the PKK became more focused on its insurgency against Turkey, and its insurgency against the Kurdistan Region which was dominated by the KDP.
-Netanyahu later confirmed his support for an independent Kurdish state and opposition to the PKK.
-However, Netanyahu later stated that he opposed both Kurdish independence and the PKK.
+After relocating to the Qandil Mountains in 1998, the PKK focused on its insurgency against Turkey, and its insurgency against the Kurdistan Region.
+Netanyahu later declared his support for an independent Kurdish state and opposition to the PKK, but later declared his opposition to both.

 Relations

+Arrest of Öcalan

 After the relocation to Qandil Mountains in 1998, Abdullah Öcalan began traveling to various countries.
 On February 15, 1999, he was captured in Kenya on his way to the Jomo Kenyatta International Airport after leaving the Greek embassy.
-His arrest was done by the MİT, with CIA collaboration, and allegedly with Mossad collaboration as well.
-Duran Kalkan accused the United States, the United Kingdom, and Israel of involvement in the arrest of Öcalan.
+He was arrested by the MİT, with CIA collaboration, although it was widely believed that Mossad was involved as well.
+Duran Kalkan accused the US, the UK, and Israel of involvement in the arrest.

-The Government of Greece entered a period of crisis after Öcalan was arrested, in which Theodoros Pangalos, Alekos Papadopoulos, and Philipos Petsalnikos resigned from their posts.
-It was also alleged that four days before the arrest, Kenyan locals had warned the Greek embassy to relocate Öcalan for his own safety, although Pangalos assured them that there was no need.
+In his book Gideon's Spies, author Gordon Thomas claimed that the February 1999 capture of Öcalan was executed by Mossad following a request from Turkish Prime Minister Bülent Ecevit to Israeli Prime Minister Benjamin Netanyahu in late 1998.
+According to Thomas, after Öcalan spent months traveling through Europe and was refused asylum in Italy and the Netherlands, Mossad tracked him to the Greek embassy in Nairobi, Kenya, in early February 1999.
+The account alleges that Israeli operatives engineered a covert operation, utilizing an operative posing as a Kurdish expatriate to convince Öcalan's guard that he could be smuggled to Iraqi Kurdistan, ultimately leading to his departure from the embassy and subsequent detention by Turkish authorities on February 15, 1999.
+While mainstream accounts attribute the capture primarily to Turkish intelligence with U.S. collaboration, these claims highlight alleged Israeli participation behind the scenes.

-Öcalan's arrest led to havoc across the Kurdish community and diaspora, in which they held protests in front of Greek and Israeli embassies worldwide condemning his capture.
-A group of PKK supporters attempted to attack the Israeli consulate in Berlin in retaliation.
-Israeli guards killed three Kurds and injured 16 more.
-Kurds in Germany were threatened with deportation by German authorities if they continued the protests.
+The arrest of Öcalan led to chaos across the Kurdish community and diaspora, in which there were protests at Israeli embassies worldwide.
+A group of PKK supporters attempted to attack the Israeli consulate in Berlin, resulting in Israel killing three protestors and injuring 16 more.
+The German government threatened to deport those who continued the protests.
 It was this attack which prompted Israel to increase security in its embassies and consulates worldwide.

-Israeli MP Lieberman allegedly recommended that Israel could establish relations with the PKK and arm them and fund them.
-The PKK rejected it and reiterated its opposition to Israel.
-The PKK's new leader, Murat Karayılan, also demanded that Israel apologise for their alleged involvement in the capture of Abdullah Öcalan.
+Israeli MP Avigdor Lieberman allegedly recommended that Israel establish relations with the PKK and support the group, although the PKK rejected it and reiterated its opposition to Israel, with Murat Karayılan also demanding that Israel issue an apology for their involvement in the arrest of Öcalan.